hsblhsn/hsblhsn.me/clf4ted02000008kz24hdch2a.md

 ### Conclusion

 By creating a simple path alias for `@` that points to the `src` directory, we can simplify our imports and make our TypeScript code more readable.
 This is just a basic example of what's possible with path aliases – you can create as many aliases as you need, and use wildcard characters to match any file or folder names that come after the path alias.

-I hope this tutorial was helpful.
-Happy coding!